MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-a-deadlock.md

 # Debugging a Deadlock

 ## <span id="ddk_debugging_deadlocks_no_ready_threads__dbg"></span><span id="DDK_DEBUGGING_DEADLOCKS_NO_READY_THREADS__DBG"></span>

 When a thread needs exclusive access to code or some other resource, it requests a *lock*.
 If it can, Windows responds by giving this lock to the thread.
 At this point, nothing else in the system can access the locked code.
 This happens all the time and is a normal part of any well-written multithreaded application.
 Although a particular code segment can only have one lock on it at a time, multiple code segments can each have their own lock.

 A *deadlock* arises when two or more threads have requested locks on two or more resources, in an incompatible sequence.
 For instance, suppose that Thread One has acquired a lock on Resource A and then requests access to Resource B. Meanwhile, Thread Two has acquired a lock on Resource B and then requests access to Resource A. Neither thread can proceed until the other thread's lock is relinquished, and, therefore, neither thread can proceed.

-User-mode deadlocks arise when multiple threads of one application have blocked each others' access to the same resources.
+User-mode deadlocks arise when multiple threads have blocked each others' access to the same resources.
 Kernel-mode deadlocks arise when multiple threads (from the same process or from distinct processes) have blocked each others' access to the same kernel resource.
 The procedure used to debug a deadlock depends on whether the deadlock occurs in user mode or in kernel mode.

 ### <span id="debugging_a_user_mode_deadlock"></span><span id="DEBUGGING_A_USER_MODE_DEADLOCK"></span>Debugging a User-Mode Deadlock

 When a deadlock occurs in user mode, use the following procedure to debug it:

 1. Issue the [**!ntsdexts.locks**](-locks---ntsdexts-locks-.md) extension.
 In user mode, you can just type **!locks** at the debugger prompt; the **ntsdexts** prefix is assumed.

 2. This extension displays all the critical sections associated with the current process, along with the ID for the owning thread and the lock count for each critical section.
 If a critical section has a lock count of zero, it is not locked.
 Use the [**~ (Thread Status)**](---thread-status-.md) command to see information about the threads that own the other critical sections.

 3. Use the [**kb (Display Stack Backtrace)**](k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md) command for each of these threads to determine whether they are waiting on other critical sections.

 4. Using the output of these **kb** commands, you can find the deadlock: two threads that are each waiting on a lock held by the other thread.
 In rare cases, a deadlock could be caused by more than two threads holding locks in a circular pattern, but most deadlocks involve only two threads.

 Here is an illustration of this procedure.
 You begin with the **!ntdexts.locks** extension: